tab8/Fullers360-Ferry-Passenger-Analysis-Dashboard/README.md

 > [!NOTE]
 >I originally intended to provide the source data and a live link to the interactive dashboard.
-However, I have opted to showcase the project through detailed **high->resolution screenshots**.
+However, I have opted to showcase the project through detailed **high resolution screenshots**.
 I would be more than happy to perform a live demonstration of the dashboard's full functionality and DAX logic during a personal interview.

 ---